kotcity/kotcity/README.md

 Java 8+ is required.
 On Windows it will look for JRE and bring you to download page if you don't have it.

-(note, on Ubuntu do apt-get install openjfx)
+(note, on Ubuntu do "apt-get install openjfx")

 ## New in this version

+* Land value
+* better desirability calculation (including land value!)
+* more stable economy...
+* Lower CPU usage (optimizations to desirability updater)
+* Misc bugfixes

+## Broken in this version

 * railways (kind of broken still! bear with me...)
-* better desirability calculation
-* more stable economy...

 ## Next up!

 * Schools
 * Hospitals
-* Land value
-* Developer's Guide

 ## What is KotCity?